vineet89/express-auth/README.md

 Every software project needs some form of authentication, authorization and user management.

-1. Authentication - Checking the JWT(JSON Web Token) supplied with the request to make sure they had supplied correct credentials at some point in the past.
-Generally this data is encrypted with a key which is only known to the server.
+1. Authentication - Managing signed keys to authenticate user requests.
+This implementation will use JSON web tokens
-2. Auhorization - The server can obtain data about user's role after decoding the supplied key.
-This information can then be used to determine if this user has the privelege to access the given API endpoint.
+2. Auhorization - The server can obtain data about user's role after decoding the token supplied with request.
+This information can then be used to determine if this user has the privelege to access the given API endpoint, for example by using middleware function.
 3. User management - Users may be added or removed from the system.
 Their roles/privileges may be altered and so on.

-The purpose of this project is to provide meaningful boiler plate code for getting the API off the ground quickly.
+The purpose of this project is to provide meaningful boiler plate code for getting the API off the ground quickly for projects which make use of these functions.

 **Objectives**